mrdizzy/node-casamiento/README.md

 /admin
-    - Static page linking to:
+    - Static page linking to the following pages:

     /ebay